ramit21/AWS-misc/Cognito_federation_native_user_linking/README.md

 And if native user does not exist, then first create a native user with a temporary password using  'admin_create_user', and then link Google login as above.

 When creating a user from lambda trigger, just beware of infinite recursion that can happen due to user creation and their triggers.
 Same has been handled in code based on event trigger source.
+Whe this happens, you will get a timeout with **TooManyRequestsException**.
+You can relate this to StackOverflow exception with Java applications.

 Like Google, other federations like Facebook can also be handled.
 The admin_link_provider_for_user supports linking of max 5 users.